 Aboriginal Australian Art

 40000 BCE–presentThe oldest continuous art tradition on Earth.
-Contemporary Aboriginal painting translates ancestral knowledge — Dreamtime stories and sacred geography — into a visual language of dots, lines, and earth colors.
+Contemporary Aboriginal painting carries ancestral knowledge — the Dreaming, Country, and the law of the land — through layered visual systems built on earth pigments.

 Traditional: earth pigments (ochres, kaolin, charcoal) on rock, bark, and body.
 Contemporary: acrylic on canvas using the same color language.
 The palette is determined by the desert landscape itself.